This post may contain affiliate links, please see the privacy policy for details.

 Storage Instructions

 Store: Serve these hot Italian sliders with Hawaiian rolls as soon as they’re ready while still warm from the oven.
-Leftovers will keep for two or even three days but will get soggy.
+Leftovers will keep for 2 or even 3 days but will get soggy.
 If you have some left over, keep them wrapped in foil and refrigerated.

 Reheat: You can warm them back up in the oven.